sfluegel05/metaNNvis/results/report.md

 For users' convenience, implementations of many of these methods have been packaged and made publicly available in toolsets like [Captum](https://captum.ai/) or [tf-keras-vis](https://github.com/keisen/tf-keras-vis).
 These libraries save users the effort of implementing all methods by themselves and make it easy to switch between and compare different methods.
-One limitation of these preimplemented introspection methods however is that they are bould to a specific model framework, e.g. [PyTorch](https://pytorch.org/) or [TensorFlow](https://www.tensorflow.org/).
+One limitation of these preimplemented introspection toolsets however is that they are bould to a specific model framework, e.g. [PyTorch](https://pytorch.org/) or [TensorFlow](https://www.tensorflow.org/).

 In practice, this may lead to situations like the following: